shonferg/adv-gfx-proj/readme.md

 ```
 http-server
 ```
-9. Browse to [http://localhost:8080/built/index.htm].
+9. Browse to [http://localhost:8080].
 As mentioned before, Chrome and Opera work best, but FireFox should also work.
+Note: If you changed the port that http-server is running on, you will need to change it here as well.

 ### Visual Studio Code